apache/sling-site/README.md

     <pre class="language-no-highlight">
     This will not be highlighted.
     </pre>

+## Site search

+The site search is based on [Pagefind](https://pagefind.app/), which is also used by the ASF [community](https://community.apache.org/) and [www](https://www.apache.org/) websites.
+Searching the source code for "pagefind" shows how the integration works.

 ## Other Apache projects using JBake
 It's sometimes useful to ~~steal ideas~~ get inspiration from other projects using similar tools, for now we know of: